swiftlang/swift-evolution/proposals/mmmm-spawn-let.md

-> Note: If Swift had a `@useImmediately` annotation that could be used together with even escaping closures, as they would "promise" to be called immediately without detaching or storing the closure elsewhere.

 ### `spawn let` error propagation

 While it is legal to declare a `spawn let` and never explicitly `await` on it, it also implies that we do not particularly care about its result.